-It has been decided that a subscription like this can be approved once in training provided the following requirements are satisfied.
+It has been decided that a subscription like this can be approved once only in training provided the following requirements are satisfied.

 - 1) There needs to be at least 6 calendar months left in training.
-(Where there is less than 6 calendar months left in training the subscription will be declined) - 2) Study leave should be requested to attend at least 2 courses within the subscription period which should cover the value of the package.
+(Where there is less than 6 calendar months left in training the subscription will be declined) - 2) RDs should attend at least 2 courses within the subscription period which should cover the value of the package.